 - To a food processor, add 2 cups roasted, blanched hazelnuts and vanilla extract.
 Pulse a few times, then process until a nut butter forms (about 2 minutes).

 - To the food processor, add the following ingredients in this order, processing to fully incorporate before adding the next ingredient:Butter, cut into several piecesCream cheese, cut into several piecesCocoa powderSwerve Confectioners

 - Line the bottom of a small glass dish (I used a 6-cup rectangular dish, which is 8 1/2″ x 6 3/4″) with parchment paper.

-- Cover the dish and place it in the freezer for at least two hours.
+- Cover the dish and place it in the freezer for at least an hour.

-- Remove the pan from the freezer and lift the parchment paper with the bars out of the pan.
+- Remove the dish from the freezer and lift the parchment paper with the bars out of the pan.
 Remove the parchment paper from the bars and place the bars on a cutting board.
-Cut into 12 pieces.
+Cut into 30 pieces.
 Store in the fridge for softer bars or freezer for firmer bars.